Power-tile/sidpac-coding-challenge/README.md

 Below is a high-signal summary of the available endpoints, their HTTP methods, authentication requirements, and typical usage.

-- Authentication (public)
+- Authentication
-  - POST `/api/auth/register` — Register a new admin (super-admin or airline-admin)
+  - POST `/api/auth/register` — Register a new admin (SUPER ADMIN only; requires X-Session-ID header)
-  - POST `/api/auth/login` — Obtain session ID for authentication
+  - POST `/api/auth/login` — Obtain session ID for authentication (public)
   - POST `/api/auth/logout` — Invalidate the current session (requires X-Session-ID header)

 - Flights (read: public; write: ADMIN only)